yochaigal/cairn/wip/2e/wilderness-exploration.md

 ## Difficulty
 - An area's [**weather**](#weather-difficulty), [**terrain**](#terrain-difficulty), obstacles, [**night travel**](#night), and slow or injured party members can reduce travel speed or make travel impossible.
-- The party may need to spend **Fatigue**, resources, tools or other resource in order to overcome an obstacle or difficulty.
-- Mounts, guides, and maps can increase the party's travel speed or overcome a terrain's difficulty.
+- The party may need to spend **Fatigue**, resources, tools or other resource in order to maintain their travel speed.
+Mounts, guides, and maps can increase the party's travel speed or even overcome a terrain's difficulty.
-- An exhausted party can raise the difficulty of a terrain by one step (i.e. **Easy** becomes **Tough**), even during the day.
+- An exhausted party raises the difficulty of a terrain by one step (i.e. **Easy** becomes **Tough**), even during the day.
 - Travelling at night _always_ increases the difficulty by one step (i.e. **Easy** terrain becomes **Tough**), and the **Warden** rolls twice on the [**Wilderness Events**](#wilderness-events) table.

 ### Terrain Difficulty